HDI-Project/ATMSeer/README.md

 ```

 This will install all the necessary packages in a virtual environment.

-After the installation finishes, run
+If you see these messages in terminal:

 ```
-sh start.sh
+...
+default: [INFO] [13:07:26:werkzeug]  * Running on http://0.0.0.0:7777/ (Press CTRL+C to quit)
+default: [INFO] [13:07:26:werkzeug]  * Restarting with stat
+default: [WARNING] [13:07:31:werkzeug]  * Debugger is active!
+default: [INFO] [13:07:31:werkzeug]  * Debugger PIN: 295-249-971
+default: No valid rules have been specified for JavaScript files

 ```
+then ATMSeer is up and running.

-Then, access `http://localhost:7779/` at your web broswer to see the ATMSeer.
+Navigate to `http://localhost:7779/` in your web broswer to see the ATMSeer (prefferably Chrome).
 Upload `blood.csv` from `public/viz/`, add Dataruns `(+ button)` and hit Run

 There are small issues at first run:

 At first upload step, couple console errors will be present - ignore them
 Go to terminal and run
 ```
 vagrant reload
 ```

-After VM is up and running, go to the browser, refresh the page, and from the `Dataset` dropdown select `blood` as dataset and hit the run button.
+After the VM is up and running, go to the browser, refresh the page, and from the `Dataset` dropdown select `blood` as dataset and hit the run button.

-At this step, you should be able to see HyperPartitions and HyperParameters of selected alghoritm
+At this step, you should be able to see HyperPartitions and HyperParameters of selected alghoritm;

+<b>In case there's still issues:</b>
+1. Open a terminal and navigate to ATMSeer project location.
+2. Run `vagrant up` command (in case vagrant is not already running).
+3. From the same terminal run `vagrant ssh`.
+4. Run `cd /vagrant` and `sh start.sh`.

+Open a second terminal and navigate to ATMSeer project location.
+Run `vagrant ssh`, `cd /vagrant` and `npm start`